|Nathan Bedford Forrest|

 Dec.
 24, 1824 – During his tour of the United States, the Marquis de Layayette arrived at the "Jug Bridge" crossing the Monocacy River on the National Pike east of Frederick, Md.

 Dec.
-24, 1863 - At the height of the Civil War, a Battle of Dandridge occurred at Dandridge, Tenn. as Confederate General James Longstreet and Union General Ambrose Burnside struggled for control of Knoxville.
+24, 1863 - At the height of the Civil War, the Battle of Dandridge occurred at Dandridge, Tenn. as Confederate General James Longstreet and Union General Ambrose Burnside struggled for control of Knoxville.
+The 59th Alabama Infantry Regiment was there as well, and I believe it’s possible that Lewis Lavon Peacock was there too.

 Dec.
-24, 1864 - Union Admiral David Dixon Porter began a bombardment of Fort Fisher, North Carolina.
-The attack, that used 60 ships, failed to destroy the fort.
-The ground attack the next day also failed.
+24, 1864 - A Union fleet of 66 ships, under Admiral David Dixon Porter, began a bombardment of Fort Fisher, North Carolina.
+Although an impressive display of firepower, the attack failed to destroy the fort, and a ground attack the next day did not succeed either.

 Dec.
 24, 1893 – Outlaw Charles Kelley was arrested in Monroe County, five miles south of Pine Apple, hiding in a cotton house owned by H.L.
 Solomon.
 Solomon and some of his neighbors captured him and took him to Greenville the next day, which was Christmas.
 On Dec.
 17, he and accomplice John Hipp robbed and murdered Butler County Tax Collector C.J.
 Armstrong.
 On Dec.
 28, Hipp and Kelley were taken by a mob of 100 armed, masked men and lynched on the courthouse columns.

 Dec.
-24, 1906 - Reginald A. Fessenden transmited the first radio broadcast, which consisted of a poetry reading, a violin solo and a speech.
+24, 1906 – Canadian electrician and chemist Reginald A. Fessenden transmitted the first radio broadcast, which consisted of a poetry reading, a violin solo and a speech.

 Dec.
 24, 1914 – Monroe Journal editor Q. Salter announced that “following our usual custom” there would be no Dec.
 31 edition, so that his employees could have the holidays off from work.